 Texas Service Sector Outlook Survey

-About the Texas Service Sector Outlook Survey
+Seasonal Adjustment for Texas Service Sector Outlook Survey

 The Dallas Fed reports its Texas Service Sector Outlook Survey (TSSOS) on a seasonally adjusted basis.
 Seasonal adjustment enhances the survey’s value by making it easier to discern underlying economic trends.

 Time series can exhibit seasonal patterns that, if not accounted for, can lead to misinterpretations about real economic activity.
 Seasonality can be statistically identified with at least three years of data.
 The Dallas Fed began conducting TSSOS in January 2007, providing enough data to make precise seasonal adjustments.